Dhal with Coconut and Almond Tadka

 Put the lentils into a large saucepan with water.
-Bing to a boil and skim of any foam that rises to the surface.
-Cook the lentils for 35 to 50 minutes (remember - the longer the creamier).
+Bring to a boil and skim off any foam that rises to the surface.
+Cook the lentils for 35 to 50 minutes (remember - the longer, the creamier).

 While the lentils are cooking make the tadka.
-Mixing the ingredients together in a bowl.
-Heat a large skillet over low heat.
-Add the ghee or plant based frying fat.
+Mix the ingredients together in a bowl.
+Heat a large skillet over low heat and add ghee or plant-based frying fat.
 Add the spice and nut mixture and temper for 1-2 minutes while staring to avoid burning.
 Set a few spoons of the spice mixture aside for decoration and mix the rest in a food processor or with a pestle and mortar into a smooth paste.

 Mix the salad ingredients together and set aside.

-When the lentils starts to look drier, stir to avoid burning and add small amounts of water to keep it creamy and not dry up too much.
+When the lentils start to look drier, stir to avoid burning and add small amounts of water to keep it creamy and not dry up too much.
 When the lentils have dissolved into a delicious creaminess, stir in the tadka.
-Taste and adjust with salt, lime juice and pepper.
-Do you want to make it more indulgent and rich, stir in a small amount of ghee or toasted sesame oil.
-Serve with brown rice, a tangy salad like the apple cucumber and carrot salad above, sprinkle the reserved tadka over the bowls for a pretty texture.
+Taste and adjust with salt, lime juice, and pepper.
+Do you want to make it more indulgent and creamy, mix in a small amount of ghee or toasted sesame oil.
+Serve with brown rice, a tangy salad like the apple cucumber and carrot salad above, sprinkle the reserved tadka over the bowls for a lovely texture.

 Make it vegan: Use plant based oil our butter instead of ghee.